 Make Ahead Directions

-This dish can be prepared up to 8 hours in advance.
+You can prepare this dish up to 8 hours in advance.
 Boil the potatoes, then smash them according to recipe directions.
 Drizzle the garlic butter over the potatoes, then place them on the sheet pan.
 Cover the pan, then store it in the refrigerator.
 When it’s time for dinner, simply place the pan into the oven and you’ll be ready to go.

 A serving plate of smashed potatoes garnished with parsley.